swathi-kajjam/readable/README.md

 ## Project Details
-Application: Readable Application in React
+Application: Readable Application using React and Redux
-Description: Readable is a content and comment application, which allows users to view all posts or to view posts based on a category.It also allows users to Add/Update/Delete/Upvote/DownVote posts and Add/Update/Delete/Upvote/DownVote  comments for a post
+Description: Readable is a content and comment web application.Users will be able to post content to predefined categories, comment on their posts and other user's posts, and vote on posts and comments.
+Users will also be able to edit and delete posts and comments.
 Program: Udacity React Nanodegree Program
 Developed By: Swathi Kajjam